• Skip to primary navigation

 Roasted Okra and Onions

 Roasting brings out the sweetness of okra and onions in this deliciously easy side dish.
-Even the most die-hard opponents of trying okra will be pleasantly surprised with the sweet flavor of Roasted Okra and Onions, and pairing it with homemade Horseradish Cream Sauce will have everyone wanting a second helping.
-Our one-pan roasting method with parchment paper doesn’t even leave a pan to be washed.
+Even the most die-hard opponents of trying okra will be pleasantly surprised with the sweet flavor of Roasted Okra and Onions, and our one-pan roasting method with parchment paper doesn’t even leave a pan to be washed.

 Course Main Dish